fbpx

 Instructions

-1. Cut the ends off the leeks and then cut them lengthways and into half circles.
+1. Cut the ends off the leeks, trim up the green parts and then cut them lengthways and into half circles.
+Include anything of the green part that you didn’t need to cut off.
 Wash thoroughly and rinse.

 2. Get a pan on a medium heat and melt the butter.
 Add the leeks and salt.
 Cook for 10 minutes until soft with the lid on ajar.

 3. Peel and cut the potatoes into cubes.
-Add to the pan with the broth, mixed herbs, thyme and bay leaves.
+Add the cubed potatoes to the pan with the broth, mixed herbs, thyme and bay leaves.
 Cook for 10 – 15 minutes on a low simmer with the lid on until the potatoes are soft.

 4. Remove from the heat, discard the thyme and bay leaves.
 I like to have a creamy yet chunky soup, so I blend half the soup in small batches in a blender.
 This can also be done with a stick blender in the pot.